U.S. TV network Fox to air live 'Grease' musical in 2015

-LOS ANGELES "Grease," the Broadway musical and hit film, will be made into a live television production, U.S. broadcaster Fox said on Monday, in the latest network television attempt to woo viewers with live performances.
+LOS ANGELES, April 28 "Grease," the Broadway musical and hit film, will be made into a live television production, U.S. broadcaster Fox said on Monday, in the latest network television attempt to woo viewers with live performances.

 The musical about a high school romance between a good girl and a bad boy at Rydell High will be a three-hour production that will air next year.
 Actors have not been announced, but Fox said it would feature a "young ensemble cast."